At reallymoving.com we only recommend companies we believe will provide quality service at every stage of your moving process.

 Check insurance details

-It’s a good idea to ask each company about the level of insurance they have for goods in transit, to put your mind at rest that your belongings will be covered, and also to find out if you need to arrange extra cover with your own insurance company.
+It’s a good idea to ask all potential removal companies about the level of insurance they have for goods in transit, to put your mind at rest that your belongings will be covered, and also to find out if you need to arrange extra cover with your own insurance company.

 Did you know that you receive extra protection if you pay by credit card?
 Read about it here